European Coalition (Poland)

-The European Coalition (Koalicja Europejska, KE) was a short-lived political alliance and electoral list in Poland.
-It was established in 2019 by a group of former prime ministers and former foreign ministers, including Jerzy Buzek, Ewa Kopacz, Grzegorz Schetyna and Radosław Sikorski.
+The European Coalition (Koalicja Europejska, KE) was a short-lived electoral alliance and list in Poland.
+It was established on the verge of 2019 European Parliament election by a group of former prime ministers and former foreign ministers, including Jerzy Buzek, Ewa Kopacz, Grzegorz Schetyna and Radosław Sikorski.
 They declared the will to construct "one broad list in European Parliament election, the aim of which would be to restore Poland's strong position in the European Union".
 The Coalition is to be pro-European and centrist.

 Parties included in the coalition are the Democratic Left Alliance (since 16 February), The Greens (since 17 February), Now! (since 18 February), Civic Platform (since 21 February), Modern, Democratic Party (since 22 February), Polish People's Party, Union of European Democrats (since 23 February), Social Democracy of Poland (since 2 March), Liberty and Equality (since 3 March), League of Polish Families (since 11 March) and Feminist Initiative (since 15 March).